parsabsh/linux-notes/README.md

 nice -n niceness COMMAND
 ```

-**Note:** Only root user can set the nice value from -20 to 19.
+**NOTE:** Only root user can set the nice value from -20 to 19.
 Other users can only set nice values from 0 to 19.

 To change the niceness of a running process, use `renice` command: